Gabe Kaplan: Acting career

 As a child, Kaplan had aspirations of being a Major League Baseball player.
 However, he was unable to make the roster of a minor league team and decided to pursue other interests.
 He began working as a bellman at a hotel in Lakewood, New Jersey.
 Touring comedians sometimes performed at the hotel, and Kaplan began to work toward his own career as a stand-up comedian.
 Gabe honed his standup routine in 1964 in places such as the Cafe Tel Aviv at 250 West 72nd Street, New York City.

 Kaplan's comedy was successful, and he toured the country with his act based on his childhood experiences in Brooklyn.
 He appeared five times on The Tonight Show Starring Johnny Carson from May 1973 to December 1974.
-During that time, he also recorded the comedy album Holes and Mello-Rolls, which included long routines about his high school days and other topics.
+During that time, he also recorded the comedy album Holes and Mellow Rolls, which included long routines about his high school days and other topics.
 The sitcom Welcome Back, Kotter, whose central characters he helped Eric Cohen and Alan Sacks create and whose core format he helped them to develop, was in part based on his comedy act.
-In the sitcom, Kaplan played Gabe Kotter, who returns as a teacher to the dysfunctional high school where he had been a student.
+In the sitcom, Kaplan played Gabe Kotter, who returns as a teacher to the dysfunctional high school where he was a student.
 The series ran from 1975 to 1979, and Kaplan bought a home in Palm Springs, California with his earnings.
-"Up your nose with a rubber hose!", sanitized from the original album line "Up your hole with a Mello-Roll!", became an unlikely catchphrase from the show.
+"Up your nose with a rubber hose!", sanitized from the original album line "Up your hole with a Mellow Roll!", became an unlikely catchphrase from the show.
 It became so popular that a comedy record by Kaplan, Up Your Nose, was released by Elektra Records.
 The record, co-written and co-produced by Kaplan, dented the Billboard Hot 100 in January 1977, peaking at #93.
+The phrase also became the title of a board game for the series, which came with a small, green tube to be inserted in a nostril by an opposing player upon the conditions required to recite the catchphrase.

 From 1976 to 1978 and again in 1981, Kaplan participated in the ABC celebrity athletic competition Battle of the Network Stars.
 For the first five competitions, Kaplan was the captain of the ABC network team.
 In the very first competition, Kaplan defeated Robert Conrad, who was participating in the event representing the NBC team as its captain, in a race much to Conrad's chagrin.
 Kaplan, who was 31 at the time, passed Conrad, then 40, with a strong sprint to the finish line, giving ABC television network the win with 175 points.
 In 1981, Kaplan returned to the competition as the team captain for the NBC side, as he was appearing in the NBC TV show Lewis & Clark.

-After Welcome Back, Kotter, Kaplan continued with his stand-up act and was in several movies, including a starring role in Fast Break in 1979, and he portrayed comic Groucho Marx in a one-man show.
+After Welcome Back, Kotter, Kaplan continued with his stand-up act and was in several movies, including a starring role in Fast Break in 1979.
+In 1982, he portrayed Groucho Marx in a play titled Groucho.
+A filmed version of the play aired on HBO in 1983.